superneutrino8/dang-thats-delicious/readme.md

 ## Introduction

-Dang That's Delicious | Resturant Finder/Review using Node.<br />
+Dang That's Delicious | Restaurants Finder/Review using Node.<br />

 Created Using NodeJS and Express